 - For full information on work and financial support, please visit https://www.gov.uk/coronavirus/worker-support

-- If you are still employed but do not currently have work due to COVID-19, the Government will be providing grants to employers to cover 80% of employees’ salaries as part of the Coronavirus Job Retention Scheme.
-The eligibility cut-off date has been extended, meaning employers can claim for furloughed employees that were employed and on their PAYE payroll on or before 19 March 2020.
-The scheme will end on 31 October 2020.
-Please visit https://www.gov.uk/guidance/coronavirus-covid-19-what-to-do-if-youre-employed-and-cannot-work for more information.
+- If you are still employed but do not currently have work due to COVID-19, the Government will be providing grants to employers to cover 80% of employees’ salaries as part of the Coronavirus Job Retention Scheme, up to £2500 per month.
+You must have been employed and on payroll on 30 October 2020.
+The scheme will end on 30 April 2021.
+Visit https://www.gov.uk/guidance/coronavirus-covid-19-what-to-do-if-youre-employed-and-cannot-work for more information.

-- If you are placed on furlough, and your income is reduced as a result, you may be able to claim benefits such as Universal Credit or New Style Jobseeker’s Allowance (JSA) alongside it, provided you meet eligibility requirements.
-Being on furlough will however affect your Universal Credit entitlement.
+- If your income is reduced as a result of coronavirus closures or your employer has less hours for you, you may be able to claim Universal Credit or New Style Jobseeker’s Allowance (JSA) alongside it, provided you meet eligibility requirements.
+Click here for detail.

 - Please visit https://www.gov.uk/universal-credit for full information on applying for Universal Credit.